All Products

 Specify a maximum price.
 If the real-time market price exceeds the maximum price or if resources are insufficient, the spot instance is released.

-After you configure the instance, you can check the information about the selected instance type under Selected.
+After you configure the instance, you can check the selected instance type information next to Selected.

 Image

-An image provides the information that is required to run an instance.
-Alibaba Cloud provides a variety of image sources from which you can obtain images, as shown in the following table.
+An image provides the information required to run an instance.
+Alibaba Cloud provides images from various sources, as shown in the following table.

 Image source